iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore.md

 - **grantAccess** — authorize an application to process a user's data without exposing the data to any external system or user review
-- **getGrantedAccess** — retrieve a list of all authorized users and applications for a `protectedData` object containing a user's data
+- **getGrantedAccess** — retrieve a list of all authorized users and applications for a protected data
 - **revokeOneAccess** — remove a specific access previously granted on a protected data
 - **revokeAllAccess** — remove all access granted to any iExec applications or